Northridge, Los Angeles

 Northridge is a neighborhood in the San Fernando Valley region of the City of Los Angeles.
 The community is home to California State University, Northridge, and the Northridge Fashion Center.

 Originally named Zelzah by settlers in 1908, the community was renamed North Los Angeles in 1929 but the appellation sometimes caused confusion between North Hollywood and Los Angeles.
 In 1938, civic leader Carl S. Dentzel decided to rename the community to Northridge Village, which morphed into modern-day Northridge.

 The Northridge area can trace its history back to the Tongva people and later to Spanish explorers.
-It was sold by the Mexican governor Pio Pico to Eulogio de Celis, whose heirs divided it for resale.
+It was sold by the Mexican governor Pío Pico to Eulogio de Celis, whose heirs divided it for resale.

 Population

 The 2000 U.S. census counted 57,561 residents in the 9.47 sqmi Northridge neighborhood—or 6,080 /sqmi, among the lowest population densities for the city.
 In 2008, the city estimated that the population had increased to 61,993.
 In 2000 the median age for residents was 32, about average for city and county neighborhoods; the percentage of residents aged 19 to 34 was among the county's highest.

 The neighborhood was considered "highly diverse" ethnically within Los Angeles, with a high percentage of Asian people for the county.
 The breakdown was whites, 49.5%; Latinos, 26.1%; Asians, 14.5%; blacks, 5.4%; and others, 4.6%.
 Mexico (24.7%) and the Philippines (9.8%) were the most common places of birth for the 31.8% of the residents who were born abroad—an average figure for Los Angeles.